Hanna Sheehy-Skeffington: Irish Free State era

+In the mid-1930s, Sheehy-Skeffington became involved in support of the Second Spanish Republic, viewing the Spanish Civil War as part of a wider struggle against fascism with implications for Ireland.
+She was involved in the Women's Aid Committee, the principal organisation of the Irish pro-Spanish-Republican lobby, which organised meetings, fundraising and aid for the Spanish Republic and for Irish volunteers fighting alongside it.
+In March 1937, she represented the Committee at the National Conference of the Friends of the Spanish Republic in London, linking Irish support to the wider international pro-Republican movement.
+Her activism attracted fierce opposition from some pro-Nationalist Irish Catholics: in January 1937, an anonymous correspondent condemned her appeal for aid to the Republic as support for the "Legion of Satan" and "Hellish Bolshevism", warning her that "a day of judgement is coming".

 In 1935, Sheehy-Skeffington spoke out on behalf of the Women Graduates' Association against the Conditions of Employment Bill, which sought to restrict women's access to work.
 The following year, she met and was photographed with Indian independence leader Subhas Chandra Bose during his visit to Ireland.
 She later opposed the 1937 Constitution and, through the Women Graduates' Association, campaigned publicly against its provisions.
 In November 1937, motivated by her concerns over the constitution, she helped found the Women's Social and Progressive League, a non-sectarian and non-party women's political organisation.
 At the 1943 general election, she stood as a candidate in Dublin South, receiving 917 votes (1.7 per cent) but failing to win a seat.

 Throughout her career she was also a founding member of the Irish Women Workers' Union, a friend of Cissie Cahalan, and a colleague of Lillian Metge, who contributed to the Irish Citizen and wrote in sympathy after Francis Sheehy-Skeffington's death.